ccheng0113ooo-rgb/KLSD/README.md

 # Code
 process_data.py、split_dataset.py:Preprocessing and splitting of the input dataset nn.py: This function contains the network framework of our entire model.
+ML_code:Relevant code for the baseline model cnn:Relevant code for the baseline model

 # Train and test folds
 python process_data.py --finaldata /Your path